 Choosing health insurance is complicated.
 The industry has its own vocabulary which isn't familiar to most people.
 Furthermore, plans have many different options, letting you choose how much you want to pay every month relative to what you pay out of pocket for your own care.

 If your employer offers insurance, it's often a better deal than buying your own on the open market.
-Not only is your employer able to access a greater variety of plans that offer more coverage than you might be able to get on your own, but you're also able to pay for your insurance with pre-tax money, meaning that it costs you less.
+Not only is your employer able to access a greater variety of plans that offer more coverage than you might be able to get on your own, but you're also able to pay for your insurance with pretax money, meaning that it costs you less.

 If you're under 26, you can be included on your parents' insurance policy.
 Unfortunately, you can't go on your parents' plan together, so you'll have to split your insurance.
 If your parents have other children that they're insuring and their insurer charges a flat per-family rate, you could even get free health insurance this way.
 Please note that this won't work if your parents are retired and on a retiree plan.

 When you're young and healthy and aren't likely to need a lot of medical care, these policies can save you a lot of money.
 If you do hit your deductible, though, try to get as much care as possible in that year so that you're maximizing the benefit you get from your insurance.

 Pre-Existing Conditions and Limitations

 Insurers also won't be able to exclude labor and delivery coverage, which can be helpful if you're thinking about starting a family.
-On the other hand, being uninsured won't be as attractive an option any more, since you will have to pay a penalty to the Internal Revenue Service if you don't carry health coverage from some source.
+On the other hand, being uninsured isn't an attractive option any more, since you will have to pay a penalty to the Internal Revenue Service if you don't carry health coverage from some source.